emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 Further planned public API removals for 3.0 include:

-* Ember's legacy binding system, including `Ember.Binding` and the `fooBinding` microsyntax.
+* Ember's legacy binding system, including `Ember.Binding` and the `fooBinding` micro-syntax.
 See the [migration guide](https://emberjs.com/deprecations/v2.x/#toc_ember-binding) for details.
 * Ember's `Map`, `MapWithDefault`, and `OrderedSet` classes.
 These should be replaced with native features or with implementations from other libraries.